22 Low Light Small Houseplants that Don't Need Sunlight

 Brown Spiderwort, Siderasis fuscata

 Bear Ears Plant can grow to a height of 1-1.5 feet and the leaves are only about 6-8 inches long.
-The compact size of this plant makes ideal for the small spaces.
+The compact size of this plant makes it ideal for the small spaces.

 14. Chinese Money Plant (Pilea peperomioides)